X

 4. Add the sliced potatoes, chicken broth, cream, and bay leaf.
 Stir gently and bring the mixture to a simmer.

-5. Cover the skillet, reduce the heat to medium-low, and cook for about 10 minutes.
+5. Cover the skillet, reduce the heat to medium-low, and cook for 10-12 minutes.
 The potatoes should be just starting to soften.

 6. Remove the lid and discard the bay leaf.
 Sprinkle in the fresh thyme and blue cheese and stir gently to combine.